 Bemidji, Minnesota–The authorities had to intervene when a dispute between two local residents radically escalated.

-It seems that at some point during the night, Mr. Weedly’s vehicle had become covered in a mountain of blue feces.
+At some point during the night, Mr. Weedly’s vehicle had become covered in a mountain of blue feces.

 “I don’t see why he’s blaming me,” fellow Bemidji native Paul Bunyan replied, “if you ask me, that giant pile of blue crap could have come from any number of places–a lot of people don’t care for Weedly.”

 “Are you kidding me?”
 Mr. Weedly said in exasperation.